seven1240/pdf.lua/README.md

 equipment.
 However, I just tried the test script with Lua 5.1.5, using Firefox 33.0 as the PDF viewer, and it still works.

-This work is in the public domain; see the file UNLICENSE for details.
+This work is in the public domain; see the file `LICENSES/Unlicense.txt` for more details.